oscarhiggott/BeliefMatching/README.md

 # BeliefMatching

-An implementation of the [belief-matching](https://arxiv.org/abs/2203.04948) decoder, using [pymatching](https://github.com/oscarhiggott/PyMatching) for the minimum-weight perfect matching (MWPM) subroutine and the [ldpc](https://pypi.org/project/ldpc/) library for the belief propagation (BP) subroutine.
+An implementation of the [belief-matching](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.031007) decoder, using [pymatching](https://github.com/oscarhiggott/PyMatching) for the minimum-weight perfect matching (MWPM) subroutine and the [ldpc](https://pypi.org/project/ldpc/) library for the belief propagation (BP) subroutine.
 Belief-matching is more accurate than the MWPM decoder alone when hyperedge error mechanisms are present in the error model.
 Belief matching algorithm has the same worst-case complexity as minimum-weight perfect matching, and the average expected complexity is roughly linear in the size of the decoding problem (Tanner graph).
+See the [paper](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.031007) for more details.

-However, note that this particular implementation is much (>100x) slower than just using the pymatching (v2) decoder alone, since it has not been optimised for performance.
+However, note that this implementation is much (>100x) slower than just using the pymatching (v2) decoder alone, since it has not been optimised for performance.
 For example, for each shot, belief propagation is run on the full Tanner graph (stim `DetectorErrorModel`) with the output used to construct a new instance of a pymatching `Matching` object.
-A much more performant implementation could be written by more tightly integrating the BP and MWPM subroutines.
-Note that this implementation also uses the [ldpc](https://pypi.org/project/ldpc/) library for BP, which uses a parallel BP schedule, and does not support the serial BP schedule shown to have slightly improved accuracy for belief-matching in the appendix of [this paper](https://arxiv.org/abs/2207.06431).
+This implementation uses the [ldpc](https://pypi.org/project/ldpc/) library for BP, which uses a parallel BP schedule, and does not support the serial BP schedule shown to have slightly improved accuracy for belief-matching in the appendix of [this paper](https://arxiv.org/abs/2207.06431).